Reconciling Classical and Modern (Deep) Machine Learning for Real-World Applications

 Challenges of Current Models

 These huge models, often engineered by large corporations benefiting from substantial computational resources, typically require learning a billion or more parameters.
-They have proven to be very effective in solving prediction tasks in various fields, including:
+They have proven to be very effective in solving prediction tasks in various fields such as:

 - Computer vision